Old St. Patrick's Church

 1885

-The spires of Old St. Patrick’s Church were completed and by the same architect as Holy Name Cathedral and the Archbishop’s residence.
+The spires of Old St. Patrick’s Church were completed by the same architect as Holy Name Cathedral and the Archbishop’s residence.

 1912 – 1922